-Did you Know PSIA-AASI West has another Freestyle session coming up during Spring convention at Mammoth?
-In three days of focused freestyle training, you will have the opportunity to ride one of the best parks in North america with some of our best PSIA-AASI freestyle staff.
+Did you Know PSIA-AASI West holds Freestyle Session Events.
+This is a 3 day focused freestyle training, you will have the opportunity to ride one of the best parks in North America with some of our best PSIA-AASI freestyle staff.

 What is a Freestyle session?

 A Freestyle Session is an education event and an exam all at once.
 While less structured than regular exams, attendees still have the opportunity to prove they meet the standards for PSIA-AASI Freestyle level 1, 2, or 3.
 It’s like an exam, but more “freestyle”, so to speak.
 When you sign up, you do not sign up for one specific level, but you attend and are given the level you deserve at the end.
 This way, if you do not have a level 1 but are riding and teaching in the park at an advanced level, you may receive your level 2 or even 3.
 Likewise, if you are going with a level 2 as your end goal but do not meet all the standards, you can still walk away with a level 1.

 If you have at least your Alpine or Snowboard level 1 and are a current member, you can attend.
 These events are for skiers and snowboarders of all park abilities.
 You are split into groups based on ability after the first day, so you will be able to ride with people who will push you within limits.
 So if you are working on your 720s and hit 50 footers with ease, no need to worry about being stuck in the first-timers park.
 If it is your first time in the park, don’t worry about having to hit the biggest features or being left behind.
 There’s something for everyone.

 What can I expect each day going into a freestyle session?